Runge-Kutta Approximations for Direct Coning Compensation Applying Lie Theory

 The conventional approach for integrating gyro measurements follows a multi-frequency scheme.
 This scheme, which has been written about extensively elsewhere \cite{Ignagni:1990,Savage:1998}, consists of three important time intervals (Fig.~\ref{fig:TimeIntervales}).
 The shortest interval is the sensor interval (sometimes called the ``subminor interval''), corresponding to the time over which the instrument integrates the raw gyro signal to produce a discrete measurement for processing.
 These discrete measurements are produced at a high rate, generally on the order of several kHz.
 The middle interval is the minor interval in which the kHz measurements are integrated to produce a rotation measurement suitable for consumption by a navigation filter.
 This is usually done within the IMU and the minor interval corresponds to the time between measurements of the IMU data stream seen by a user.
 Finally, the navigation interval (sometimes called the ``major interval'') is the time between state estimates within the navigation filter.

 The raw signal from each gyro is typically integrated in hardware on a per-channel basis.
 The independent integration of gyro channels introduces error in a rotating strapdown IMU since the gyros change orientation over the course of integration and rotations are noncommutative.
-We refer to the error introduced by this process as \emph{coning error} and attempt to correct for this through coning compensation algorithms.
+Error introduced by this process is referred to as \emph{coning error} and corrections are attempted through coning compensation algorithms\cite{Ignagni:1996, Savage:1998}.
 Many older IMUs also integrate gyro measurements on a per-channel basis over the minor interval due to computational constraints in keeping up with a kHz data stream and then perform higher-order coning corrections using a multitude of sensor-interval integrations \cite{Savage:1998,Ignagni:1996}.
 Although many IMUs continue to separate the commutative and noncommutative integrations at the minor interval, this no longer necessary with modern computational capabilities.
 Nevertheless, coning correction remains necessary over the sensor interval whenever raw gyro signals are integrated (or averaged) on a per-channel basis.